tkareine/hackjkl-intro-frp/README.md

 The original content copyright &copy; 2013 Tuomas Kareinen.
 Released under [MIT License](http://www.opensource.org/licenses/MIT).

 The rest of the content, such as some libraries and images, are copyright of the original authors.
-See the appropriate license files in in the project file tree.
+See the appropriate license files in the project file tree.